matrix-org/matrix-spec-proposals/proposals/2970-remove-pusher-path.md

 where the requirement for HTTPS is unnecessarily onerous.
 In most scenarios, HTTPS is preferable for obvious reasons, but We don't consider it the job of the pusher API to enforce this.

+### Disallow query-strings

+We could also disallow query-strings in the URL.
+However, these are also useful in certain applications (in particular, they are sometimes used for addtional authorization).

 ## Security considerations